 How Often Should You Trim Parrot Nails?

-How To Keep Your Parrot Nails Short
+How To Keep A Parrot’s Nails Short

 - Real tree branches.
 The rough texture will wear down the parrot’s nails.